nautechsystems/nautilus_trader/docs/user_guide/orders.md

 Also known as [trigger method](https://guides.interactivebrokers.com/tws/usersguidebook/configuretws/modify_the_stop_trigger_method.htm) which is applicable to conditional trigger orders, specifying the method of triggering the STOP price.

-- `DEFAULT`: The default trigger type for the exchange (typically `LAST` price).
+- `DEFAULT`: The default trigger type for the exchange (typically `LAST` or `BID_ASK`).
 - `LAST`: The trigger price will be based on the last traded price.
 - `BID_ASK`: The trigger price will be based on the `BID` for buy orders and `ASK` for sell orders.
 - `DOUBLE_LAST`: The trigger price will be based on the last two consecutive `LAST` prices.
-- `DOUBLE_BID_ASK`: The trigger price will be based on the last two `BID` or `ASK` prices as applicable.
+- `DOUBLE_BID_ASK`: The trigger price will be based on the last two consecutive `BID` or `ASK` prices as applicable.
 - `LAST_OR_BID_ASK`: The trigger price will be based on the `LAST` or `BID`/`ASK`.
 - `MID_POINT`: The trigger price will be based on the mid-point between the `BID` and `ASK`.
-- `MARK`: The trigger price will be based on the exchange mark price for the instrument.
+- `MARK`: The trigger price will be based on the instruments mark price for the exchange.
-- `INDEX`: The trigger price will be based on the exchange index price for the instrument.
+- `INDEX`: The trigger price will be based on the instruments index price for the exchange.

-### Offset Type
+### Trigger Offset Type
-Applicable to conditional trailing STOP trigger orders, specifies the method of triggering modification of the STOP price based on the offset.
+Applicable to conditional trailing STOP trigger orders, specifies the method of triggering modification of the STOP price based on the offset from the 'market' (bid, ask or last price and applicable).

 - `DEFAULT`: The default offset type for the exchange (typically `PRICE`).
 - `PRICE`: The offset is based on a price difference.
 - `BASIS_POINTS`: The offset is based on a price percentage difference expressed in basis points (100 = 1%).
-- `TICKS`: The offset from the current market is based on the number of ticks.
+- `TICKS`: The offset is based on a number of ticks.
 - `PRICE_TIER`: The offset is based on an exchange specific price tier.

 ### Contingency Orders
-More advanced relationships can be specified between orders such as assigning child order which will only trigger when the parent order is filled, and linking orders together which will cancel or reduce in quantity contingent on each other.
+More advanced relationships can be specified between orders such as assigning child order(s) which will only trigger when the parent order is activated or filled, or linking orders together which will cancel or reduce in quantity contingent on each other.
 More documentation for these options can be found in the [advanced order guide](advanced/advanced_orders.md).

 ## Order Factory